samuelgoto/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   - The Platform API returns a single credential at a time, so the query can only use a single Input Descriptor at a time.
 The Verifier can call the Platform API to gather multiple credentials until the requirements are fulfilled.
-- The Authorization Request defined in (#authorization-request) in the `params` field with:
+- The Authorization Request defined in the Authorization Request in the `params` field with:
   - The `response_mode` set to `platform_api` defined in (#response_mode_platform_api)
   - No `redirect_uri`.